seventh-ark/frimousse/README.md

 ### shadcn/ui

-If you are using [shadcn/ui](https://ui.shadcn.com/), you can install a pre-built component which integrates with the existing [shadcn/ui](https://ui.shadcn.com/) themes and components (e.g. [Popover](https://ui.shadcn.com/docs/components/popover)).
+If you are using [shadcn/ui](https://ui.shadcn.com/), you can install a pre-built component which integrates with the existing [shadcn/ui](https://ui.shadcn.com/) variables.

 ```bash
 npx shadcn@latest add https://frimousse.liveblocks.io/r/emoji-picker